 We are blessed to have licensed social workers at the Antiochian Village Camp available to help us during the summer.
 Kh.
-Janet Shadid, who helps in the kitchen during the summer, and Fr.
+Janet Shadid, who helps run the kitchen during the summer, and Fr.
 Christopher Shadid, who serves as Camp Director year-round, are both licensed social workers in the Commonwealth of Pennsylvania.
 They both are able and willing to see campers, staff, and volunteers who wish to talk about struggles they are having.
 We also have several priests on camp (session priests), who are able and willing to talk to individuals at any time.
 No individual is ever forced to talk to anyone at camp.

-Please know that our goal at Antiochian Village Camp is the safety and wellbeing of our campers, staff, and volunteers.
+Please know that our goal at Antiochian Village Camp is the safety and well-being of our campers, staff, and volunteers.
 If we determine that an individual is a risk to him/herself or others, we may contact the individual's parents/guardians and ask them to pick the individual up as soon as possible.
 This is especially the case if we suspect an individual wishes to hurt him/herself or someone else.

 Our staff participate in an extensive training on the topic of mental health.
-They are informed and given information about several mental health disorders we often see at camp, common behaviors that are manifested in those disorders, and effective strategies for responding to those behaviors.
-The staff mental health counselors are also available as resources to the staff.
+They are given information about several mental health disorders we often see at camp, common behaviors that are manifested in those disorders, and effective strategies for responding to those behaviors.
 We instruct our staff to not "dig" for information from our campers.
 Our staff, with the few exceptions mentioned above, are not trained professionals in the field of mental health, so their job is to simply listen if campers open up about personal issues.
 Our staff do not promise confidentiality, and they are instructed to offer the individual the opportunity to speak with a staff mental health counselor or clergy if the individual chooses.